 - Rental contract compliance – When your tenants need to discuss your rental contracts, we handle the communication.
 We have lease agreements we can offer on your behalf and strive to ensure your tenants adhere to the rules outlined in those agreements.

 - Maintenance agreements – One of the biggest things a property manager has to tackle is the maintenance of the property.
 We address all maintenance requests your tenants have, partnering with trusted vendors to get the problem fixed quickly.
 We make no profit off of vendor charges but simply strive to make sure that your properties remain well maintained.

 - Accounting services – Keeping your books in line takes a tremendous amount of stress off your shoulders.
 We also can handle paying some of your bills, such as bills for maintenance and repair.
 Any accounting or bookkeeping concerns are brought to your attention in a timely manner.

 - Collecting rent – We can collect rent on your behalf, ensuring that it’s turned in on time every month.
 If there is a problem, we will handle the eviction process on your behalf.

 Managing rental properties in Raleigh, NC, doesn’t have to be difficult.
 Call 919-459-6300 or contact Block & Associates online to learn more about our property management services.

 Why Property Management in Raleigh Is a Good Investment

 At Block & Associates, we have a moderate cost for our property management services, with the potential for big rewards.
 We charge a small percentage of your monthly rent for our services.
-For vacant properties, we charge a flat fee of $80 a month to manage the property.
+For vacant properties, we charge a flat fee to manage the property.
 In return for this small investment, you save time and frustration.
 Often, because of our vendor relationships and knowledge of rental property law, you can also save money.
 It’s a worthwhile investment no matter how you look at it.